centreon/centreon-documentation/versioned_docs/version-20.04/reporting/installation.md

 - IP/DNS of the monitoring database
 - IP/DNS of the Centreon web interface
-- IP/DNS of the reporting database (localhost highly recommanded)
+- IP/DNS of the reporting database (localhost highly recommended)
 - Access (user/password) to the reporting database
 - Knowledge of the SSH password (after defining it) for the Centreon BI user on the central monitoring server (to publish reports on the